NSSN Virginia Class Attack Submarine, United States of America

 LWWAA is a passive ASW sonar system which consists of three large array panels mounted on either side of the submarine's hull.

-Lockheed Martin will provide acoustic rapid commercial off-the-shelf insertion (A-RCI) hardware for the sonar system upgrade.
-The $25.1m contract was awarded in August 2009.
-Deliveries are expected to be completed by December 2011.
+Lockheed Martin provided acoustic rapid commercial off-the-shelf insertion (A-RCI) hardware for the sonar system upgrade.
+The $25.1m contract was awarded in August 2009 and deliveries were completed in 2012.

-In January 2011, a $84m contract was awarded to Lockheed Martin for submarine sonar upgrades.
+In January 2011, an $84m contract was awarded to Lockheed Martin for submarine sonar upgrades.

 The main propulsion units are the GE pressure water reactor S9G, designed to last as long the submarine, two turbine engines with one shaft and a United Defense pump jet propulser, providing 29.84MW.
 The speed is over 25kt dived.